ATNoG/rigourous-devprivops-docs/content/internals/yaml_to_triples.md

 # Principles of conversion

-Each file, whether it encodes an array or object, will always have a root node named `ROOT`.
+Each file will always have a root node named `ROOT`.

-Each object is given an identifier, either explicitly with the `id` attribure, or implicitly by incrementing an internal global counter.
+Each object is given an identifier, either explicitly with the `id` attribute, or implicitly by incrementing an internal global counter.

 Each property name is a triple's predicate, the identifier of the object with the property is the subject, and the value of the property is the object.